Lam Research

-Lam Research Corporation is an American supplier of wafer fabrication equipment and related services to the semiconductor industry.
+Lam Research Corporation is an American supplier of wafer-fabrication equipment and related services to the semiconductor industry.
 Its products are used primarily in front-end wafer processing, which involves the steps that create the active components of semiconductor devices (transistors, capacitors) and their wiring (interconnects).
 The company also builds equipment for back-end wafer-level packaging (WLP) and for related manufacturing markets such as for microelectromechanical systems (MEMS).

-Lam Research was founded in 1980 by Dr. David K. Lam and is headquartered in Fremont, California, near Silicon Valley.
-As of 2018, it was the second largest manufacturer in the Bay Area, after Tesla.
+Lam Research was founded in 1980 by David K. Lam and is headquartered in Fremont, California.
+As of 2023, it was the third largest manufacturer in the Bay Area, after Tesla and Intuitive Surgical.